assembly3/SWE3313Proj/README.md

 9/14/2023
 Stable build framework 2.0 of Maven/JavaFX_Project, in jar (requires CLASSPATH -VM Options) and exe format, located in target folder.
 APIs and Scenebuilder implemented.

+// Selected panels are updated in the Java_Project_3 .jar file, added to the repository directory.